At a Glance

-Organizational structure - Office of Commissioner; Client Plans and Programs; Risk Management; Facilities Management; Leasing and Property Disposition.
+Organizational structure - Office of the Commissioner; Facilities Management; and Design and Construction.

-To be the leader in providing quality facilities and in delivering cost-effective, responsive, timely services to state agencies in the areas of design, construction, facilities management, leasing and property disposition.
+To be the leader in providing quality facilities and in delivering cost-effective, responsive, timely services to state agencies in the areas of planning, design, construction, facilities management, leasing, property disposition and security.

-To partner with our customers, industry providers, and our employees to make the best use of the state’s resources.
+With our diverse, competent workforce, to partner with our customers and industry providers, to make the best use of the state’s resources.